Where to Find the Cheapest Sale, Discount, & Last-Minute Flights

 Most fare search tools such as GoLastMinute, Expedia, and Kayak clearly show total duration for each flight as well as the number of stops, connecting airlines, and of course fares.

-Once you compare available flights, you can decide if being flexible is worth the savings - the risk of possibly missing a flight.
+Once you compare available flights, you can decide if being flexible is worth the savings - and the risk of possibly missing a connecting flight.

 Cheap Flights Tip #3:Save Even More with "Flight Plus Hotel" Packages

 Finding cheap flights to Boston is nice - but your deal gets even sweeter when you book a thrifty flight plus hotel package and save on BOTH your airline fare and accommodations.

 How it works: Simple - you get the lowest industry-insider rates for both.

 Pitfall: Hotels paired with flights may be outside of central Boston.